01 of 13

 Introduction to Arambol Beach

-The popularity of Arambol as a beach destination is growing every year, but so far, Arambol beach still retains an un-commercialized feel.
-Local pressure has ensured there's an absence of resorts and classy hotels at Arambol.
+The popularity of Arambol as a beach destination is growing every year, to the point that Arambol is fast losing its uncrowded and uncommercialized feel.
+Local pressure has ensured there's an absence of resorts and classy hotels at Arambol though.
 Just basic guesthouses, most of similar standard, and huts on the beach.

 Arambol Beach Street